Easy Steps for a Functional Resume

 Title of Degree

-• Include the information listed above.
+Include the information listed above.
 If you had a relevant major or a specific education track, you can list it here.
-Optional: Honors: Dean's List, President's and GPA if 3.5 +/
+Optional: Honors: Dean's List, President's List, and GPA if 3.5 +

-• List a skill heading relevant to the position you are applying for.
+List a skill heading relevant to the position you are applying for.
+See "Skill Headings and Statements for Your Functional Resume."

-• Use bulleted statements to show accomplishments demonstrating you have that skill.
+• Create 3-4 bulleted statements beneath that skill heading which demonstrate that you have that skill.

 • Begin each bulleted statement with an action verb or strong adjective.
-See the article 185 Power Action Verbs That Will Make Your Resume Awesome!
+See 185 Power Action Verbs That Will Make Your Resume Awesome!

 • Use keywords from the job description if possible.

-• List another skill and repeat this process to show each of the important professional skills that relate to the position
+List another skill heading and repeat this process to show each of the professional skills you have that relate to the position you are applying for.

-• If you lack professional (paid) experience, but have relevant experience as a volunteer, use the Volunteer Experience section (see Optional Sections).
+• If you lack professional (paid) experience, but have relevant experience as a volunteer, use the VOLUNTEER EXPERIENCE section (see Optional Sections below).

 5. Optional Sections